By Jo-Ellen Darling

 What is Your Calling?

 As a kid, I began writing poetry at age eight and journaling in my early teens.
 However, I got into some trouble with my parents when they read my journal, so I mostly gave it up until I turned 30, when I lived alone.
 In the interim, I loved reading and writing papers in Mr. Black’s high school Contemporary Literature class, and later in college as an English literature major.
-My desire to write and to find meaning and purpose in my life and the world – became clear from this desire to grow.
+My desire to write and to find meaning and purpose in my life and the world became clear from this desire to grow.

 Another clue in the past was a pre-teen conversation I had with my best friend.
 I wanted to talk about our relationship – was she okay with our friendship, was I a good friend, what did she think of me?
 This was an early attempt to figure out who I was by asking for feedback in my relationships.
 Later in my thirties, I would find a therapist whose conversations greatly inspired my desire to find the “something more” in me that I talk about in my book – the true self.
 But between those teen years and my thirties was a tumultuous road to adulthood – fraught with confusion, losses and addiction.
-Yet even those hard times ultimately propelled me to dig deeper in my life and to find some answers.
+Yet even those hard times ultimately propelled me to dig deeper in my life, searching for answers.
 Reading, writing and then a landmark spiritual experience set me on a spiritual path that continues to this day.

 Journaling is a labor of self-love because it is a practice of self-care.
 Self-care will initially feel selfish to many of us.
 Reprioritizing our time allotments with family, various causes, communities, volunteering, recovery work, overworking and so on, may become necessary to be able to sink into what is most deeply drawing the attention of our souls.
 Doing this may present another obstacle: if we do not risk the disapproval of others, we may never know what our callings are.
 However, I’m convinced that committing to discover our truest self and find a spiritual path are two of the most amazing, grounding, and life-changing choices we will ever make.